The Campaign for Permission to Wear the Pingat Jasa Malaysia

 "I am delighted that Her Majesty The Queen has given approval for veterans to formally wear the Pingat Jasa Malaysia medal in recognition of service given in the difficult years leading up to and following Malaysian independence.
 This timely decision is particularly welcome for veterans who will, for the first time, be able to wear this medal with pride on Remembrance Sunday."

-(Having read this important and recently updated notice, please click here to enter the site)
+(Having read this important notice, please click here to enter the site)